graphql-go/graphql/README.md

 go get github.com/chris-ramon/graphql
 ```

-Example
-A simple example that defines a schema with `hello` field, it’s resolve function
+A simple example that defines a schema with a `hello` string field
-returns a string `world` then a graphql query is perform against that schema
+it’s resolve function returns a string `world` then a graphql query
-the result is printed as JSON.
+is perform against that schema the result is printed as JSON:

-For more complex examples see [examples](https://github.com/chris-ramon/graphql/tree/master/examples/) directory and [graphql_test.go](https://github.com/chris-ramon/graphql/blob/master/graphql_test.go).

 ```go
 package main